jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-state-guide.md

 ### Predefined Config Contents

-Predefined Config consists of a series of (nullable) properties that themselves each implement Config State (e.g. `AdvancedSearch`, `Layouts` etc.
+Predefined Config consists of a series of (nullable) properties that themselves each implement Config State (e.g. `ConditionalStyle`, `Layouts` etc.

 Users only need to provide config for those properties which they want intial state; within each object every object is nullable (with default values) so only those elements which differ from the default implementation need to be provided.